Oh the Rewards of a Darn Good Project!

 Project Success

 Because of the exceptional business growth of my employers, my manufacturing career was blessed by opportunity.
 Although dotted with deadlines, business risks and personal sacrifices, it was very rewarding.
 The rewards came in the form of more than just job promotions, you see manufacturing success feels good.
 Working hard and failing is hard work, but working hard and succeeding doesn’t feel much like work at all.
 I think it’s why you can find many stock images in web searches of business professionals in suits standing on mountain tops.
 It’s because in business, when you succeed, you forget about the tough climb you had on your way.
-For me, taking that journey on the magic carpet of growth and expansion was a fun career ride indeed! you see, success reduces fatigue.
+For me, taking that journey on the magic carpet of growth and expansion was a fun career ride indeed!
+You see, success reduces fatigue.
 Failure adds to it.

 Successful capital projects are no different.
 Working hard to deliver a successful project doesn’t feel like work.
 And regardless of the scope or basis of a capital project, its success comes down to just three critical aspects: